 Still, you shouldn’t implement something just because your competitor is doing it, whether that’s designing a website a certain way or using specific copy or images.
 This is especially true for larger websites like Amazon, which have much more leeway with search engines.
 Thanks to their numerous, highly skilled staff, they can test small changes and measure results with a high degree of accuracy.

 If used correctly, Wayback Machine has some interesting lessons to offer any company.
-Take a look at these two screencaps of Title Boxing.
-The top picture is a screencap of Title’s homepage from Wayback Machine, circa 2007, while the bottom one is a screencap from 2016.
+Take a look at these two screengrabs of Title Boxing.
+The top picture is a screengrab of Title’s homepage from Wayback Machine, circa 2007, while the bottom one is a screengrab from 2018.

 The differences are pretty clear.
 In 2007, the web layout was much more cluttered and crowded, with small, hard-to-navigate sidebars squeezing some small, insignificant-looking pictures in the middle advertising daily specials.